-Once they’re used to being in front of your camera, try introducing various references.
+Try introducing various references once they’re used to being in front of your camera.

-Approach this casually and prioritise silliness.
+Approach this casually and prioritize silliness.
 Your model won’t feel pressured or awkward.
-As a result, your close up photography will look interesting and have personality.
+As a result, your close-up photography will have personality.

 All you need is an object to use as a foreground and a large aperture.
 The larger the aperture, the blurrier the foreground will look.